sdsu-comp605/spring25/syllabus.md

 Catalog Prerequisites:

-* Graduate standing and knowledge of the C programming language or FORTRAN or [COMP 526](https://sdsu-comp526.github.io/fall24/index.html).
+* Graduate standing and knowledge of the C programming language or Fortran or [COMP 526](https://sdsu-comp526.github.io/fall24/index.html).

 Good to know: